Overall score

 Bacchus Marsh tends to lead on walkability and nearby cafés and amenities, while Long Forest stands out for housing affordability and a quieter safety profile.

-Bacchus Marsh suits investors and households prioritising schools more clearly, whereas Long Forest is the stronger match for retirees and value-focused buyers.
+Bacchus Marsh suits investors and households prioritising schools more clearly, whereas Long Forest is the stronger match for retirees and families.